Revision date: 28 October 2025

 These rights may vary for those outside of the UK and EEA; please contact us for more information.

-Please contact us at dpo@cloudrock.global if you have any questions in regards to the protection of your personal data, or if you wish to exercise your legal rights.
+Please contact us at dpo@cloudrock.global if you have any questions about the protection of your personal data, or if you wish to exercise your legal rights.

 If you make a request, we will let you know we have received it and inform you if we need any additional information from you such as to verify your identity.